hyperkit/gongje/docs/architecture.md

 ### Why a setup wizard?

 Without onboarding, new users see a menu bar icon appear, permissions get requested without explanation, and a large model download begins immediately.
 The 6-step wizard guides users through permissions, model selection, optional LLM setup, and hotkey configuration with context about why each step is needed.
 Setup state is persisted via `@AppStorage("setupCompleted")` so the wizard only appears once.
-A "Run Setup Wizard..." button in Settings allows re-running it.
+A "Run Setup Wizard..." button in General Settings allows re-running it.

 ### Why vDSP-based noise reduction instead of a neural model?